MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/pia/how-to-use-the-select-names-dialog-box-to-obtain-and-assign-recipients-to-an-appointment.md

 ---
-title: Usar a caixa de diálogo Selecionar Nomes para obter e atribuir destinatários a um compromisso
+title: Use a caixa de diálogo Selecionar Nomes para obter e atribuir destinatários a um compromisso
 TOCTitle: Use the Select Names dialog box to obtain and assign recipients to an appointment ms:assetid: b9bcb341-1912-425c-8d75-ed5be233145a ms:mtpsurl: https://msdn.microsoft.com/library/Ff184636(v=office.15)